ecthros/102/README.md

 This guide details how to set up logging from your host to Google Drive.

+	Note: Commands in this format should be run in the terminal on your OpenVZ Host.

 Begin by downloading the repository:

 	sudo apt-get install git